olayafgon/ML-and-Superconductors/README.md

 3. **Execute the Main Program**: Run the `main.py` file using Python: `python main.py`.

 This will execute the main script of the project.
 Make sure you have followed all the previous steps and activated the environment before running the script.
+Also, make sure that the required data and the appropriate settings are present.